-- 2.1.
-To be eligible for Categorisation, an Athlete must satisfy all of the following requirements: - a) be an Australian Citizen or be on a committed path to obtaining Australian Citizenship to be eligible to compete for Australian at the next Pinnacle event. - b) be a current member of JA, having paid all requisite membership fees owed for the relevant membership period. - c) have signed and adhere to the CombatAUS and/or JA Athlete Agreements (as amended from time to time). - d) be eligible to compete for Australia as per IJF/IOC rules (as amended from time to time). - e) Be actively training to compete in a judo event that is to be contested at the 2024 Olympic Games.
+- 2.1 In order to be eligible for Categorisation, an athlete must satisfy all the following requirements: - a) Be an Australian citizen or be on a committed path to obtaining Australian Citizenship to be eligible to compete for Australian at the next Pinnacle event. - b) Satisfy all relevant World Taekwondo (WT) and International Olympic Committee (IOC) eligibility and nationality rules. - c) Be actively training to compete in a category that is to be contested at the 2024 Olympic or Paralympic Games - d) Be a registered member of AT.

-Judo Athlete Categorisation Panel
+Athlete Categorisation Panel

-3.1.
-Athlete categorisation will be determined by the National Categorisation Panel (NCP).
-The NCP comprises key members of the CombatAUS High Performance program and the JA Performance Pathways Program.
-The composition of the NCP ensures the knowledge and capability required to make informed athlete categorisation decisions.
+- 3.1 Athlete categorisation will be determined by the National Categorisation Panel (NCP).
+The NCP comprises key members of the Combat Institute of Australia (CIA) High Performance program and the Australian Taekwondo.
+The composition of the NCP ensures the knowledge and capability required to make informed athlete categorisation decisions. - 3.2.
+Current members of the NCP are the CombatAUS National Performance Coach, the CombatAUS Performance Director, AT National Performance Pathway Lead, CombatAUS Performance Pathways Manager, and an appointed Australian Taekwondo Coach.